tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Issuers are expected to have the private key that corresponds to Origin Name Key, which allows them to decrypt the Origin Name values in requests.

-Issuers also need to know the set of valid Issuer Key public keys and corresponding private key, for each Origin Name that is served by the Issuer.
-Origins SHOULD update their view of the Issuer Key regularly to ensure that Client requests do not fail after Issuer Key rotation.
+Issuers also need to know the set of valid Token Key public keys and corresponding private key, for each Origin Name that is served by the Issuer.
+Origins SHOULD update their view of the Token Key regularly to ensure that Client requests do not fail after Token Key rotation.

 ## Issuance HTTP Headers